Home treatment systems

 |Reverse-osmosis filters||These systems use both a traditional (usually carbon) filter and a cellophane-like membrane to remove most organic and inorganic compounds.
 This is the only type of filter that will remove calcium and magnesium, the minerals that cause hard water.
 These filters are usually installed below the kitchen sink.||Removes minerals that cause hardness; highly effective More expensive; may require a plumber; requires more storage space; many units waste water||More expensive; may require a plumber; requires more storage space; many units waste water|

-Because our main water supply comes from the mineral-laden Colorado River, Southern Nevada's water is very hard.
+Because our main water supply comes from the mineral-rich Colorado River, Southern Nevada's water is very hard.
 Removing the calcium and magnesium softens the water, but is not a necessity to protect your health.
 Some people prefer softened water for bathing, cleaning and washing clothes.

 |Improved "feel" of water on the skin when bathing||Potential health risks from sodium intake||Bath salts|